passcod/blook/2017-mar-05-lighting-up-rust-with-neon.md

     let farg = vec![JsArray::new(scope, 0)];

     // Look at the `jslist::new`!
-That's the pattern shown just previously,
+That's the pattern shown just before,
     // here used to construct a Neon class within a Rust function. let mut list = JsFunction::new(scope, jslist::new)?
         .call(scope, JsNull::new(), farg)?
         .check::<JsList>()?;

     // Here's the important bit!
-    // See how the tuple struct wrapping allows you to replace the underlying
+    // See how the tuple struct wrapping allows you to replace the
-    // Rust value?
+    // underlying Rust value?
 That's the entire trick! list.grab(|list| list.0 = List::new(posts));
     Ok(list)
 }